aadi2206/earn-coin-ctrlpanelgg/README.md

 - **Linkvertise Integration:** Users can earn coins by interacting with Linkvertise advertisements.
 Each interaction rewards them with a certain number of coins, which they can later redeem or use within your control panel.

 - **Google AdSense Support:** The system seamlessly integrates with Google AdSense, allowing users to earn coins through ad impressions and clicks.
 This monetization method provides users with a straightforward way to accumulate coins while navigating your control panel.

+- **Click Coin:** Its has also a feature that people can earn coins by clicking and they will be shown a ad from which they can earn

 ## Requirements

 To get started with the CtrlPanel.GG Coin Earning System, you'll need:

-- **CtrlPanel.GG Installation:** Ensure that you have CtrlPanel.GG installed on your server.
+- **CtrlPanel.GG Installation:** Ensure that you have CtrlPanel.GG is installed on your server.

 - **Google AdSense Verified Account:** You'll need a verified Google AdSense account to enable the AdSense integration.